-Mahabalipuram or Mamallapuram is an ancient historic town situated on the Coromandel Coast of the Bay of Bengal, in the Kanchipuram district of Tamil Nadu.
-Stretching between the Bay of Bengal and the Great Salt Lake, it is one of the major places of heritage in Tamil Nadu and among the best places to experience Tamilnadu Tourism.
-This coastal town is famous for its heritage monuments and shore temples built in the 7th century AD, which are the treasure troves of history buffs.
-Although there are around 40 monuments, Pancha Rathas, Shore Temple, Clock Tower, Hill Side Cave, and Tiger Cave are the main monuments in Mahabalipuram.
-Here are a few interesting facts about Mamallapuram monuments that will let you admire this awesome tourist destination.
+Mahabalipuram, also referred to as Mamallapuram, is a historic town with a profound heritage situated on the Coromandel Coast of the Bay of Bengal, within the Kanchipuram district of Tamil Nadu.
+This town, positioned between the Bay of Bengal and the Great Salt Lake, is acknowledged as one of India’s renowned heritage sites and is a key destination in Tamil Nadu tour packages.
+Mahabalipuram is celebrated for its rock-cut temples and monolithic monuments from the 7th and 8th centuries, established during the Pallava dynasty.
+Although there are around 40 monuments in total, the Pancha Rathas, Shore Temple, Clock Tower, Hill Side Cave, and Tiger Cave are particularly notable as the main attractions in Mahabalipuram.
+Below are several fascinating facts regarding the monuments of this ancient town that will leave visitors in awe as part of the Mahabalipuram tour packages.

 1. A UNESCO World Heritage Site

 Originally, the Mamallapuram had more than 400 monuments.
 Only a group of 40 monuments have survived to date.
 These monuments bear testimony to the incredible talents of the Pallava rulers and artisans who made them.
-These are the prime attractions in Mahabalipuram and among the must include places in Mahabalipuram Tour Packages.
+These are the prime attractions to visit as part of the Mahabalipuram heritage packages.
 Known as the Seven Pagodas in many colonial-era publications, they are also called the Mamallapuram Temples or Mahabalipuram Temples in contemporary literature.
 UNESCO has declared Mamallapuram a cultural heritage place especially highlighting the three monuments namely Descent of the Ganges, Pancha Rathas, and Shore Temple in the year 1984.

-Also Read : Top Heritage Sites in India
+Also Read: Top Heritage Sites in Tamil Nadu

 2. Built by Three Generations of the Pallava Kings

-Mahabalipuram was established in the 7th century CE by Pallava king Narasimhavarman I, also known as Mamalla, and hence it is called Mamallapuram.
+Mahabalipuram was established in the 7th century CE by Pallava king Narasimhavarman I, also known as Mamalla, and hence it is called Mamallapuram, among the must-include places in Tamil Nadu heritage packages.
 The Pallava kings ruled Mahabalipuram from Kanchipuram, the capital of the Pallava dynasty from the 3rd century to 9th century CE, and used the port to launch trade and diplomatic missions to Sri Lanka and Southeast Asia.
-The culture of South India reached the highest peak of progress during the time of the Pallavas.
-Though initially started during the Mahendravarman period, The temples of Mamallapuram were broadly built, during the reign of Narasimhavarman and his successor Rajasinghavarman.
+The culture of South India reached its highest peak of progress during the time of the Pallavas.
+Though initially started during the Mahendravarman period, the temples of Mamallapuram were broadly built, during the reign of Narasimhavarman and his successor Rajasinghavarman.
 Among the top places to visit in Mahabalipuram, these temples were constructed as mandapa or pavilions and the rathas or shrines were decorated with granite rock faces while the famous Shore temple was made half a century later with a stone cloth.

 3. Most of the Monuments are Monolithic